Narendrapur ARD: Rural Community Development & Awareness building

-The following are the outreach activities organized by the Faculty Center for Integrated Rural Development and Management (IRDM) operating from the Narendrapur campus of RKMVERI.
+The following are the outreach activities organized by the Faculty of Integrated Rural Development and Management (IRDM) operating from the Narendrapur campus of RKMVERI.

 Rural Living and Learning Experience Programme (RLLE)